Understanding Hand, Foot, and Mouth Disease: Causes, Symptoms, and Prevention

 An infectious virus that causes “disease of the face, hands and feet”

-Recently, news has spread across social media platforms about the spread of “hand, foot, and mouth disease” among school students in the holy city of Mecca, and in a number of neighboring countries, raising concerns among parents about the health of their children.
-The Saudi Ministry of Health reacted to this news and explained, reassuring everyone, the truth about this disease, its causes, methods of infection, its implications for public health, and how to protect ourselves and our children from it.
+Recently, news has spread across social media platforms regarding the spread of “hand, foot, and mouth disease” among school students in the holy city of Mecca, and in a number of neighboring countries, raising concerns among parents regarding the health of their children.
+The Saudi Ministry of Health reacted to this news and explained, reassuring everyone, the truth regarding this disease, its causes, methods of infection, its implications for public health, and how to protect ourselves and our children from it.
 She stressed that hand, foot and mouth disease is a mild viral infection and there is no need for concern, and the necessary health measures have been taken in schools to prevent the spread of the infection.

 Viral infection